PhilipPartsch/Howto-Sphinx/docs/how-to-write-rst.rst

 Substitution Definition
 ***********************

 See `How to substitute content`_.
+It is best practice, to use substitution as less as possible.
+Often a :ref`glossary <reSTxt_style_guide_glossary>` is better be used.

 .. example:: Substitution

    .. |reST| replace:: reStructuredText

-   Yes, |reST| is a long word, so I can't blame anyone for wanting to abbreviate it.
+   Yes, |reST| is a long word, anyway I **can* blame anyone for wanting to abbreviate it.
+Better use a glossary :).

 .. note::
    You can use